-At Walton we base our curriulum planning and delivery on the National Curriculum.
+At Walton we base our curriculum planning and delivery on the National Curriculum.
 We choose to use Curriculum Maestro to support our delivery of the National Curriculum.
 This is a creative and thematic approach to learning that is mapped to the 2014 primary national curriculum to ensure comprehensive coverage of national expectations.
 It is based on a child-centred pedagogy called The Four Cornerstones and is delivered through Imaginative Learning Projects (ILPs) which provide a rich menu of exciting and motivating learning activities that make creative links between all aspects of children’s learning.

 We believe children learn better when they are encouraged to use their imagination and apply their learning to engaging contexts.
 Our curriculum provides many learning challenges throughout the academic year that require children to solve problems, apply themselves creatively and express their knowledge and understanding effectively.

 We also have a rigorous essential skills framework that outlines the end of year expectations in all subjects.
 These essential skills are tied to activities and are age-related so that staff can track children’s progress and identify their individual learning needs.
 Subject leaders base use this to map out the skills progression across the school.

-For more info on the National Curriulum please see the following link;
+For more info on the National Curriculum please see the following link;